Calling My Phone

-"Calling My Phone" is a song by American recording artists Lil Tjay and 6lack from the former's second studio Destined 2 Win (2021).
-It was released on February 10, 2021, through Columbia and Sony.
+"Calling My Phone" is a song by American rapper and singer Lil Tjay featuring fellow American singer 6lack.
+It was released on February 10, 2021, through Columbia and Sony as the fourth single the former's second studio Destined 2 Win (2021).

 Background

 The song was steadily teased by Tjay on Twitter and TikTok among other social media accounts starting in December 2020.
 Intended as a Valentine's Day gift to his fans, the artist announced the release of the single on February 4, 2021.
 A teaser for the song was released on February 5 revealing its title and release date and that an unknown feature will appear on the song.
 Speculations on the feature for the song began to spread and was eventually confirmed on February 8 on a Twitter post that the feature would be 6lack.
+Originally, American singer-songwriter SZA was going to be on "Calling My Phone", but she scrapped her verse because she thought she would not add anything valuable to the song; this became public knowledge years later in June 2023, when her verse leaked online and all three artists acknowledged it.

 Composition

 Generally, the "lovelorn" song talks about trying to escape "the grasp of a former lover, who can't seem to understand that the relationship has ended" while "Tjay wrestles with the demise of a relationship" and 6lack "holds down the hook".
 It was furthermore described as "introspective", with Tjay reflecting "on a relationship coming to an end over a slowed piano sample and moody bass, settling perfectly in that particular tone that Atlanta crooner 6lack thrives in."